logaretm/vee-validate/docs/src/templates/markdown/validation/validations.md

 ### [decimal:{decimals?}](#rule-decimal)

-The field under validation must be numeric and may contain the specified amount of decimal point.
+The field under validation must be numeric and may contain the specified amount of decimal points.

 - `decimals:` The maximum allowed number of decimal point numbers.
 Not passing the decimals will accept numeric data which may or may not contain decimal point numbers.